MyCryptoCoins/Helium/doc/build-osx.md

 Optionally install qrencode (and set USE_QRCODE=1): sudo port install qrencode

-4. Now you should be able to build SatoriCoind:
+4. Now you should be able to build HeliumCoind:

-cd SatoriCoin/src
+cd HeliumCoin/src
 make -f makefile.osx

 Run:
-  ./SatoriCoind --help  # for a list of command-line options.
+  ./HeliumCoind --help  # for a list of command-line options.
 Run
-  ./SatoriCoind -daemon # to start the SatoriCoin daemon.
+  ./HeliumCoind -daemon # to start the HeliumCoin daemon.
 Run
-  ./SatoriCoind help # When the daemon is running, to get a list of RPC commands
+  ./HeliumCoind help # When the daemon is running, to get a list of RPC commands